ucbepic/data-agent-benchmark-study/CATEGORIES.md

 **Why it’s hard for LLMs**
 - Fuzzy matching and conflicting attributes require transparent rule-based resolution.
-- Picking the “golden record” demands lineage and justification, not heuristics hidden in a prompt.
+- Selecting the “golden record” demands lineage and justification, not hidden heuristics.
-- Freshness vs completeness trade-offs must be explicit and repeatable.
+- Freshness vs completeness trade-offs must be explicit and reproducible.

 **Representative prompts**
 1. “Provide a unique customer count by segment after merging duplicates across Salesforce and our billing database using email and domain rules.”